 As a general guide we recommend that children should be 6 or older, but we leave it up to your discretion.
 In our experience, younger children often have a hard time remaining quiet and sitting still for the length of the performance, but we leave that up to you!

 Before many of our concerts we host free pre-concert chats called “Musically Speaking.”
-They start at 7:00 p.m. and will give you a deeper understanding of the meaning behind the notes of the repertoire you will hear during the performance.
+They usually start one hour before the concert and will give you a deeper understanding of the meaning behind the notes of the repertoire you will hear during the performance.
 These talks are given by classical music experts, guest conductors or our Musical Director Alexander Shelley.
 They also explore the fascinating details about the composers, musicians and genre of music you will hear.

 Another great way to learn more is by listening to our NACO podcasts, or by reading the detailed descriptions in our house programs handed out before you take your seat.
 These program notes are also available online a week before each performance, giving you ample time to learn more about each specific work.